csglab/MoSBAT/README.md

 - **Full Matrix of MoSBAT-e Results** (results.energy.correl.txt) – Text file containing a matrix of motif similarities based on sequence energies (MoSBAT-e).
 Matrix has dimensions: Motif\_Set\_1 *by* Motif\_Set\_2

-For conveince MoSBAT also indentifies the most similar pairs of motifs and their offsets.
+For convenience MoSBAT also identifies the most similar pairs of motifs and their offsets.
 The outputs are available as heatmaps and browser viewable tables:

 - **Heatmap of Top MoSBAT-a Hits** (results.affinity.correl.heatmap.jpg) – Heatmap image displaying at most top 10x10 MoSBAT-a (results.affinity.correl.txt) motif similarity values.